henrybosch/computational_pwidths/README.md

 This is a repository for computing p-widths of Riemannian manifolds.

+Do to simplicity, the first manifolds we will investigate are the Tori, i.e. quotients of R^n by lattices, and spheres S^n, for n >= 2.

 ## Installation

 We use uv for python package management.
 To install, first install uv [here](https://docs.astral.sh/uv/getting-started/installation).